SeanNesdoly/mvda-adenovirus-production/data/README.txt

 --------------------------------------------------------------------------------
 GENERAL INFORMATION
 --------------------------------------------------------------------------------
-This README.txt file was completed on 2024-01-23 by Sean Nesdoly
+This README.txt file was initially completed on 2024-01-23 by Sean Nesdoly
   <sean.nesdoly@mail.mcgill.ca>
   Research Assistant